aiven/devportal/docs/products/kafka/kafka-connect/reference/s3-sink-additional-parameters-confluent.rst

 ..
 Warning::

-    As managed service Aiven provides two version of S3 sink connector: one developed by Aiven, another developed by Confluent.
+    Aiven provides two version of S3 sink connector: one developed by Aiven, another developed by Confluent.

     This article is about the **Confluent** version.
-Documentation for the Aiven version is available at the :doc:`dedicated page <s3-sink-additional-parameters>`.
+Documentation for the Aiven version is available in the :doc:`dedicated page <s3-sink-additional-parameters>`.

 S3 naming format